EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-07-intership-diary.md

 **September 21st, 2022**
 Resizing pictures and uploaded them in Visual Studio Code.
 Encoutered problems in uploading pictures on the Explorer.

+**September 22nd, 2022**
+Worked on pitures for the website prepared file for Lazer cutting tutorial

+**September 23rd, 2022**
+Lazer cutting tutorial by Farah